I feel like Proverbs 31 woman is tainted.

 I did, but to be honest, I was 15 and didn’t know what a distaff was or exactly what it meant to choose flax.
 I didn’t have a husband and, at that point in my life, didn’t care to ever have one.
 I thought it was a weird passage to memorize and that it didn’t really apply all that well to me.

 Then, every time a teenage girl made a painfully insecure remark on how fat or ugly she felt, a group of Christian girls would chant, “PROVERBS 31:30!!
 PROVERBS 31:30!!” in her face. (“Charm is deceptive, and beauty is fleeting; but a woman who fears the LORD is to be praised.”)

-It was less of an encouragement to fear to Lord, and more of a social chastisement for seeking compliments.
+It was less of an encouragement to fear the Lord, and more of a social chastisement for seeking compliments.
 It was thrown at me a few times when I had voiced genuine fears or concerns, in the place of sympathy or love.

 And now, as a wife and mother, I feel that the Proverbs 31 woman is wielded as a weapon against me more than ever.

 A Proverbs 31 woman forgoes her career and life’s aspirations for childbearing and child rearing.